Welcome to the Online Home of the South Dakota State University Percussion Studio!

 An active performer, he has appeared four times at the Percussive Arts Society International Convention, twice at both the National Convention on Percussion Pedagogy and the National Association of College Wind and Percussion Instructors, at the national and regional conferences of the North American Saxophone Alliance and at the Great Lakes Regional Conference of the College Music Society.

 Ragsdale has also appeared as a soloist on PAS “Days of Percussion” in Arkansas, Oklahoma and South Dakota and as marimba soloist with the Rutgers University Percussion Ensemble as part of the “Great Music at St. Bart’s” concert series at St. Bartholomew’s Church in New York City.
-October 2016 will see the release of his CD recorded in collaboration with Nathan Jorgensen, "A Miraculous Tale: Mixed Music for percussion and saxophone," on the Centaur label.
+His CD recorded in collaboration with Nathan Jorgensen, "A Miraculous Tale: Mixed Music for Percussion and Saxophone" was released on the Centaur label in October 2016.

 Ragsdale’s percussion quartet, Opener for R.H., co-composed with Barrett Hipes, is published by Studio 4 Music and has been performed by ensembles around the U.S. Dr. Ragsdale also served as the composer-in-residence for the Harvey Dunn Collaborative, a group that merged the discrete art forms of poetry, dance, animation, film and musical composition to create a cross-artistic theatrical performance inspired by the work of South Dakota's premier artist and illustrator, Harvey Dunn.
 This work was presented on the SDSU campus and was broadcast statewide by SDPB.

 A native of Fayetteville, Arkansas, Dr. Ragsdale holds a DMA from Rutgers University, a Master of Music degree from the University of Arkansas and a Bachelor’s Degree in Music Education from the University of Oklahoma.
-He lives in Brookings, SD with his wife, Ashley and two children, Olivia and Harrison.
+He lives in Brookings with his wife, Ashley and two children, Olivia and Harrison.

 Dr. Ragsdale is a member of the artist/endorser rosters of Innovative Percussion, Grover Pro Percussion and Beetle Percussion companies.